-With a fifth Mission Impossible film coming out it’s only natural for movie fans to reflect on the previous entries of Tom Cruise’s spy franchise.
+With a new Mission: Impossible film coming out, (this time a two-parter no less!) it’s only natural for movie fans to reflect on the previous entries of Tom Cruise’s spy franchise.

-This isn’t to say I hate these flicks.
-I was surprised how much I enjoyed the last two, but the story, characters, even just a general broad plot synopsis – that stuff just floated out of my head as soon as the end credits rolled.
+This isn’t to say I dislike these flicks.
+I was surprised how much I enjoyed some of them, but the story, characters, even just a general broad plot synopsis – that stuff just seems to float out of my head as soon as the end credits rolled.

-So before Mission Impossible: Rogue Nation hits here’s my hazy reflections on each Mission Impossible film.
+So here’s my hazy reflections on each Mission Impossible film.
 I have to warn about potential spoilers, since I might have some things right, but don’t expect all of this to be accurate.
 I freely admit I probably have no idea what I’m talking about and am about to embarrass myself with fans of this movie series.

 Mission: Impossible (1996)